Corey Circelli: 2020–21 season

 The 2020–21 season was significantly impacted by the COVID-19 pandemic, with rink closures and event cancellations.
 Circelli won bronze in the senior men's event at the Skate Canada Challenge.
 He qualified to the 2021 Canadian Championships, but the competition was eventually cancelled.

 2021–22 season

 In August and September, Circelli competed on the 2021–22 ISU Junior Grand Prix series, placing fourth in France and Slovakia.
-In November, he made his senior international debut and placed tenth at the 2021 CS Cup of Austria.
+In November, he made his senior international debut and placed tenth at the 2021 Cup of Austria.
 In January, he placed fifth in the senior men's event at the 2022 Canadian Championships.
 Later that month, he competed at the 2022 Four Continents Championships in Tallinn, Estonia, and finished eleventh.

 2022–23 season

 Circelli's free skate is a tribute to Canadian champion Toller Cranston.
 Making his senior Grand Prix debut, Circelli placed tenth at the 2022 MK John Wilson Trophy in Sheffield, England.